-The CY15B102N is a 128K × 16 nonvolatile memory that reads and writes similar to a standard SRAM.
+The FM22LD16 is a 256K × 16 nonvolatile memory that reads and writes similar to a standard SRAM.
 A ferroelectric random access memory or F-RAM is nonvolatile, which means that data is retained after power is removed.
-It provides data retention for over 121 years while eliminating the reliability concerns, functional disadvantages, and system design complexities of battery-backed SRAM (BBSRAM).
-Fast write-timing and high write-endurance make the F-RAM superior to other types of memory.
+It provides data retention for over 151 years while eliminating the reliability concerns, functional disadvantages, and system design complexities of battery-backed SRAM (BBSRAM).
+Fast write timing and high write endurance make the F-RAM superior to other types of memory.

-The CY15B102N operation is similar to that of other RAM devices, and, therefore, it can be used as a drop-in replacement for a standard SRAM in a system.
-Read cycles may be triggered by $\overline{\text{CE}}$ or simply by changing the address and write cycles may be triggered by $\overline{\text{CE}}$ or $\overline{\text{WE}}$.
+The FM22LD16 operation is similar to that of other RAM devices and therefore, it can be used as a drop-in replacement for a standard SRAM in a system.
+Read and write cycles may be triggered by $\overline{\text{CE}}$ or simply by changing the address.
 The F-RAM memory is nonvolatile due to its unique ferroelectric memory process.
-These features make the CY15B102N ideal for nonvolatile memory applications requiring frequent or rapid writes.
+These features make the FM22LD16 ideal for nonvolatile memory applications requiring frequent or rapid writes.